Fishing and Other Wildlife

 Birding is a major attraction due to Cape May's positioning on the Atlantic Flyway path, or the migratory path where birds cross and concentrate.
 One of four major flyways in North America, the southern New Jersey coastline has a wealth of necessary food resources as well as temperature differences between land and ocean providing constant breezes helping to give lift to migrants.

 The coastal dunes and marsh habitat provide a perfect setting for back bay wildlife adventures where scholars of all ages explore nesting sea bird colonies and other wildlife from tour boats.
 Walking trails are provided at Cape May Point State Park to view the delicate marsh ecosystem amid a more casual approach.
-Designated streets are marked Bikes Only, and a three mile bike path through the natural environment of Cold Spring is available just outside the city limits.
+Designated streets are marked Bikes Only, and a three mile bike path through the natural environment of Cold Spring is available just outside the web-city limits.

 The Garden State